 In hopes for a cure of TB, young Emma Crawford came to Manitou Springs hearing of the healing mineral water.
 She loved the mountains and hiked in the fresh air.
 Emma did not survive and her wishes were to to be buried atop the 7200 foot peak of Red Mountain.
 Years later,early in the 1900's the granite gave way during a heavy rain and her coffin washed down into town .
 She is now buried in the Manitou Springs Cemetery.

-Living in Manitou Springs is wonderful tucked up against the base of Pikes Peak operating the Avenue Hotel Bed and Breakfast .
-Working from home is something I have wanted to do for a long time.
-I love to cook in the morning filling the inn with wonderful aromas.
+Living in Manitou Springs is wonderful, tucked up against the base of Pikes Peak.
+Operating the Avenue Hotel Bed and Breakfast is a challenge and brings great joy.
+I love working from home is something I have wanted to do for a long time.
+I love to cook in the morning, filling the inn with wonderful aromas.
 Meeting people from all over the country and the world for that matter.
 What a pleasure .www.avenuehotelbandb.com